About The Northeast Ginger Blog

 I’m on a journey towards living my best life, based on those very principles, and I hope that you’ll join me.
 Because whatever your best life looks like for you, we can get there together.

-Katrina Powell is an experienced writer and editor who has spent a decade in the communications industry.
+Katrina Powell is an experienced writer and editor who has spent more than a decade in the communications industry.
 Her diverse background spans numerous facets of the industry, providing valuable knowledge and skills applicable to print/digital journalism, public relations, social media marketing and organizational communication.

 Powell holds a Bachelor of Arts in Communication from Westfield State University, which focused heavily on print/web journalism and television broadcasting.
 She also holds a Master of Arts in Communication from Suffolk University, with a concentration in advertising and public relations, and qualitative research exploring the topics of interpersonal and organizational communication.
 Her master’s thesis took an in-depth look at job satisfaction and worker motivation in the print newspaper industry.